-1. You’ve got to know how to hire good people.
+1. You know how to hire good people.

-2. Be able to manage cash flows properly
+2. You’re able to manage cash flows properly.

 You are passionate about your product.
 Your food.
 But in order to get to fill guests up with the best food in America, you need some Benjamins.
 Managing your cash flows properly is the key to restaurant success.
 If you become a restaurant manager and this is done incorrectly, you put your business at great financial risk.
 About 30% of restaurants do not make it past the first year, you don’t want to become a restaurant manager and be a part of this negative stat.

-3. Manage your restaurant based on guest expectations
+3. You manage your restaurant based on guest expectations.

 Management differs completely depending on the type of restaurant, the size of staff, and target guest.
 So what do your guests want?
 When you become a good restaurant manager, you focus your strategy around your guest’s wants.
 To create the best guest experience we can break it down into the trifecta: Hospitality, Food, and Marketing.
 And how does this relate to you wanting to become a restaurant manager?
 Well, you want to be able to create an environment that clearly explains your mission, from the wallpaper in your dining room to the way your servers speak to your guests.
 These combined make up your secret sauce, also known as YOUR BRAND!